Repair Code 28 Device Errors

 • Device configuration issues

 To fix code 10 errors, the first steps are always to check if your hardware is compatible with your Windows version.
 Next, make sure your Windows version is up to date with the latest patches and service packs installed.
 If all this is done, the next step is to update and install your drivers.
 If code 10 is caused by driver issues, updating the drivers is going to solve it.
-You can use the Windows device manager to uninstall any currently installed driver for the device and the reinstall the latest driver.
+You can use the Windows device manager to uninstall any currently installed driver for the device and then reinstall the latest driver.

 If you do not have the drivers for the device in error, you could try using a device driver update program to find, download and update the drivers for you.